-A home-based business doesn’t mean that you have to be alone.
+A home based business doesn’t mean that you have to be alone.
 If you already have other team members tools like Slack can really simplify communications.
-Relying on emails and phone calls takes time and if you have a few questions it can suck up your time.
+Relying on emails and phone calls takes time and it can suck up your time.

 Slack enables you to send them a message which they can easily and quickly respond to.
 It can even be downloaded on mobiles.
 We always introduce Slack to our clients to ensure they have a quick and easy way to contact us.